manaswinidas/conferences_talks/README.md

 #### Open Source Opportunities
 >> *Presented at a local meetup organized by Pyladies Hyderabad on Oct 31, 2020*

 The talk covers personal experience with open source opportunities and importance of open source contributions as a student/professional and how you can get started.
 Find slides [here](slides/Open-source-opportunities.pdf).
+Listen to the talk on YouTube [here](http://www.youtube.com/watch?v=sTtGJRHtLDM&t=48m3s).

 #### Open Source Contributions and Opportunities
 >> *Presented at Pyladies Experience Session during PyCon India 2020 on Oct 3, 2020*